flxw/celonis-challenge/README.md

 Furthermore there should be a limit to how many tasks a session or IP is allowed to created and/or run at the same time.
 UI-wise I would replace the refresh button with a timed refresh, or even better get rid of requests for progress checking altogether and use websockets so that the UI can auto-update.
-Finally, I would serve the UI not from the pods, but from an array of nginx pods.
+Finally, I would serve the UI not from the pods, but from a separate array of nginx pods.
-This would achieve additionally a seperation of frontend and backend on the pod level.
+I believe that this would achieve better performance and additionally a seperation of frontend and backend on the pod level.